De Morgan algebra: Kleene algebra

 If a De Morgan algebra additionally satisfies x ∧ ¬x ≤ y ∨ ¬y, it is called a Kleene algebra.
-(This notion should not to be confused with the other Kleene algebra generalizing regular expressions.)
+(This notion should not be confused with the other Kleene algebra generalizing regular expressions.)
 This notion has also been called a normal i-lattice by Kalman.

 Examples of Kleene algebras in the sense defined above include: lattice-ordered groups, Post algebras and Łukasiewicz algebras.
 Boolean algebras also meet this definition of Kleene algebra.
 The simplest Kleene algebra that is not Boolean is Kleene's three-valued logic K3.
 K3 made its first appearance in Kleene's On notation for ordinal numbers (1938).
 The algebra was named after Kleene by Brignole and Monteiro.

 Related notions

 De Morgan algebras are not the only plausible way to generalize Boolean algebras.
 Another way is to keep ¬x ∧ x = 0 (i.e. the law of noncontradiction) but to drop the law of the excluded middle and the law of double negation.
-This approach (called semicomplementation) is well-defined even for a (meet) semilattice; if the set of semicomplements has a greatest element it is usually called pseudocomplement.
+This approach (called semicomplementation) is well-defined even for a (meet) semilattice; if the set of semicomplements has a greatest element it is usually called pseudocomplement, and the resulting algebra is a Heyting algebra.
 If the pseudocomplement satisfies the law of the excluded middle, the resulting algebra is also Boolean.
 However, if only the weaker law ¬x ∨ ¬¬x = 1 is required, this results in Stone algebras.
 More generally, both De Morgan and Stone algebras are proper subclasses of Ockham algebras.